CodeYourFuture/Module-Onboarding/Wireframe/articles.md

 1. What is the purpose of a README file?
-Developers use readme files To explain their project others.
+Developers use readme files To explain their projects to  others.

 1. What is the purpose of a wireframe?